Victor Pasmore: Teaching: 1937–1961

 Pasmore was a leading figure in the promotion of abstract art and reform of the fine art education system.
 From 1943–1949, he taught at Camberwell School of Art where one of his students was Terry Frost whom he advised not to bother with the School's formal teaching and to instead study the works in the National Gallery.

 Between 1950 and 1954 Pasmore taught at the Central School of Art.

-From 1954 to 1961 he was Master of Painting in the Fine Art Department Durham University, Kings College Newcastle upon Tyne, (now Newcastle University).
+From 1954 to 1961 he taught at Kings College, University of Durham, in Newcastle upon Tyne (now Newcastle University).
 There he developed a radical art and design course inspired by the 'basic course' of the Bauhaus that became the model for higher arts education across the UK.
 He was succeeded by Richard Hamilton.

 Personal life

 In 1940, he married the artist Wendy Blood.
 They had two children, a son and a daughter.
+He moved to Malta in 1966.
 He died in Gudja, Malta, on 23 January 1998, aged 89.